October 13 to 15, 2022 in Nödinge, Sweden

 In cooperation with Ale Djurklinik

 Participants will see on day 1 of the course experts used to work-up lameness through clinical examination accompanied by objective gait analysis systems (Kevin Keegan with Equinosis Q with Lameness Locator®, Carolin Gerdes and Thilo Pfau with EquiGait® and Lotta Mansby and Lars Roepstorff with Qualisys Gait Analysis®).
 On day 2 the data of all cases seen on day 1 will be discussed.
 Finally, on day 3 the participants will be able to practice themselves with the objective gait analysis systems available.
-Accreditation by the German Academy for Continuous Veterinary Education (ATF) is being requested.
 21 participants only.

 Thursday, October 13, practical work (Equine Clinic)